michaelwestjr/michaelwestjr.github.io/_pages/talks_InvitedTalks.md

 nav_order: 2
 ---

+<h3>How We See, How We Feel: Exploring Human Perception</h3>
+This talk was presented as part of the virtual seminar series for Georgia Tech’s Online Master of Science in Computer Science (OMSCS) program on September 18th, 2025.

+In this talk, I walk through my postdoc research on how we extract and integrate dynamics from what we see and feel, and how those insights can make rehabilitation and healthcare robotics more effective.
+Specifically, I focus on two recent studies:
+- Visual Perception of Damping — how people infer limb dynamics like stiffness and damping from motion alone, and how targeted coaching can enhance perceptual accuracy.
+- Cross-Modal Matching for Rehabilitation — streamlined methods to align visual and haptic feedback to ensure perceptual equity, making rehabilitation technologies more effective and efficient.

+Together, these projects reveal how we translate sight and touch into actionable understanding—and how that understanding can drive better healthcare technology.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/m1Df850YnZs?si=t_GIyiANTHsGyBn0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>

+<hr> <!-- Add a horizontal rule to separate the posts -->

 <h3>Exploring Human Performance: The Importance of Studying our Limitations</h3>
 A research talk to given to the Neuromuscular Biomechanics Lab led by Professor Scott Delp at Stanford University on May 10th, 2023.